kivy/kivy/doc/sources/gsoc.rst

 Projects ideas
 --------------

-THIS SECTION IS  WIP.
+THIS SECTION IS a WIP.
 The mentors list is not yet final.

 Kivy
 ~~~~